 Information Security is a high priority for the PwC network.
-PwC firms are accountable to their people, clients, suppliers, and other stakeholders to protect information that is entrusted to them.
+Our firm is accountable to our people, clients, suppliers, and other stakeholders to protect information that is entrusted to us.

-Failure to protect information could potentially harm the individuals whose information PwC firms hold, lead PwC firms to suffer regulatory sanctions or other financial losses, and impact the PwC reputation and brand.
-The Information Security Policy (ISP) outlines the minimum security requirements with which every PwC firm must comply.
+Failure to protect information could potentially harm the individuals whose information our firm holds, lead our firm to suffer regulatory sanctions or other financial losses, and impact the PwC reputation and brand.
+As such, our firm complies with the Information Security Policy (ISP) which outlines the minimum security requirements for all PwC firms.

-PwC firm compliance with the ISP is measured through quarterly datadriven assessments as well as a yearly evidence based assessment for each PwC firm.
+Our firm's compliance with the ISP is measured through quarterly data-driven assessments as well as a yearly evidence based assessment.